kellyk/set/README.md

  - Shape
  - Quantity

-For example, all of the following rows form a set:
+For example, each of the following rows form a valid set:
 ![Example sets](/images/set-examples.jpg)